-7. KLT GAS PROPERTY IMPAIRMENTS
+7. KLT GAS PROPERTY IMPAIRMENTS AND DECISION TO EXIT THE GAS BUSINESS

 Unproven gas properties are reviewed for impairment under SFAS No. 144 whenever events or changes in circumstances indicate that carrying amounts may not be recoverable.
 During 2003, impairments totaling \$54.5 million, as described below, were recorded.
-These impairments were reported as losses in (Gain) Loss on property in Great Plains Energy's consolidated statement of income.
 Net of the related tax effects totaling \$21.0 million, these impairments reduced earnings by \$33.5 million.
+These impairments were reported as losses in Income (loss) from Discontinued Operations, net of income taxes in Great Plains Energy's consolidated statement of income.